atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 * Satellite imagery from Google maps
 * Satellite imagery from VirtualEarth

-The workspace file does not need (and should not be) directly edited.
+The workspace file does not need to be directly edited.
+The changes can be made through the interface and the workspace saved again.
 Its structure is as follows:

 .. code-block:: xml